What is an occupational rating?

 - You work in the emergency or protective services, including security guards and corrective officers

-- You are a professional sportsperson
+- You're a professional sportsperson

 Occupational rates